Description of Cisco Router Products

 Two key features of EIGRP are support for variable-length subnet masks and arbitrary route summarization.
 This allows for the removal of "classfull" routes in favor of CIDR routes, reducing the size of the routing table as a whole and allowing for easier maintenance of routing tables.
 EIGRP is also capable of automatically summarizing routes into common routes when possible.
 This feature can be disabled by specifying "no auto-summary" in the EIGRP configuration.
 Additional summarization can be performed within the router configuration on a per interface basis by placing "ip summary-address eigrp" statements in the interface configuration commands to advertise a specific aggregate as belonging to a given autonomous system as shown below.

-ip summary-address eigrp 1234 201.200.8.0 255.255.224.0
+interface Ethernet0 ip summary-address eigrp 1234 201.200.8.0 255.255.224.0

 The result of this command is that advertisements of networks within the 201.200.8.0 block are reduced to a single advertisement of the aggregate block.
 So rather than sending routes for 32 class C networks, as RIP would do, a single advertisement encompassing all 32 networks can be made instead.